Reading, for a man devoid of prior understanding, is like a blind man’s looking in a mirror. ~ Garuda Purana

 There is no necessary connection of literacy with culture. ~ Ananda Coomaraswamy, The Bugbear of Literacy

-As we have pointed out, tradition used to be passed on through the arts, particularly poetry and visual arts.
+As we pointed out in The Great Migration, tradition used to be passed on through the arts, particularly poetry and visual arts.
 During festivals, revealed texts, myths, and epic poems would be recited from memory to an audience able to concentrate for hours, far exceeding the abilities of the ADD minds of our contemporaries.
 Such festivals would unite the castes in a common worldview.
 With the rise of the printing press and literacy, oral culture has been lost.
 The printing press allegedly overcame the miasma and superstitions of the Middle Ages.
-Actually, the net effect was to create more viral and uneradicable myths.
+Actually, the net effect was to create more viral and ineradicable myths.
 As Jacques Ellul points out, the purpose of mass education is to facilitate the flow of propaganda.

 At the peak of Scholasticism, when a Traditional metaphysics based on spiritual experience was being developed, literacy was restricted to the few.
 Expertise in logic and reasoning was a prerequisite.
 In such an atmosphere of high standards and minimal interference, thinkers could proceed in relative peace.
 As Steiner describes it: